 Day Maze: 11am – 6pm ($7); Night Maze: Fri-Sat 6-10pm & Sun 6-8pm ($10)

 Santa Rosa Pumpkin Patch | 5157 Stony Point Rd, Santa Rosa, CA 95407 (North Bay) – confirmed 10/12/21

 This 30-acre family farm is packed with fun fall activities including Sonoma County’s largest corn maze (8 acres) which features a short and long route.
 You can make a day of it with lots of activities including the cow train ($5), Pumpkin Blasters (3 shots for $7; 7 shots for $14), unlimited access to inflatable slide and jumpy pillow ($10), hay rides ($5) and more.
 You can purchase wristbands at various price points ($2-24) which includes different activities or purchase activites ala carte.

 Half Moon Bay

 Minotaur’s Labyrinth Hay Maze

 Venture on your wild side and take a trip in the Minotaur’s Labyrinth Hay Maze.
 The maze covers over 2 acres and is constructed entirely out of 7-8 foot tall bales of hay with a completely new design every year.
-Maze pricing is $12 during day and $17 at night.
-There’s also a haunted barn, a petting zoo, pony rides, a free pumpkin river and 6 acre corn field that’s perfect for instagramming.
+Maze pricing is $15 during day and $20 at night.
+There’s also a hay ride ($7), a petting zoo ($8), a train ride ($5), pony rides ($10), and a 6 acre corn field that’s perfect for instagramming.